(1) SHORT TITLE.—This section may be cited as the “Employee Health Care Access Act.”

-(a) A small employer carrier which does not, on or after January 1, 1993, offer coverage but which does, on or after January 1, 1993, renew or continue coverage in force, such carrier shall be required to provide coverage to newly eligible employees and dependents on the same basis as small employer carriers which are offering coverage on or after January 1, 1993.
+(b) In the case of a small employer carrier which does not, on or after January 1, 1993, offer coverage but which does, on or after January 1, 1993, renew or continue coverage in force, such carrier shall be required to provide coverage to newly eligible employees and dependents on the same basis as small employer carriers which are offering coverage on or after January 1, 1993.

-(c) Except as provided in paragraph (d), a health benefit plan covering small employers must comply with preexisting condition provisions specified in s.
+(f) Except as provided in paragraph (g), a health benefit plan covering small employers must comply with preexisting condition provisions specified in s.
 627.6561 or, for health maintenance contracts, in s.
-641.31071. (d) A health benefit plan covering small employers, issued or renewed on or after January 1, 1994, must comply with the following conditions:
+641.31071. (g) A health benefit plan covering small employers, issued or renewed on or after January 1, 1994, must comply with the following conditions:

 1. All health benefit plans must be offered and issued on a guaranteed-issue basis, except that benefits purchased through riders as provided in paragraph (c) may be medically underwritten for the group, but may not be individually underwritten as to the employees or the dependents of such employees.
 Additional or increased benefits may only be offered by riders.

 a.
 Conditions that, during the 24-month period immediately preceding the effective date of coverage, had manifested themselves in such a manner as would cause an ordinarily prudent person to seek medical advice, diagnosis, care, or treatment or for which medical advice, diagnosis, care, or treatment was recommended or received; or